 State lawmakers are now taking up the fight to eradicate the tiny pest.

 This legislative session, Assem.
 Lorena Gonzalez-Fletcher (D-80) introduced Assembly Bill 2054, which sets aside $5 million to create a coordinated, statewide plan of attack.
+That plan has since been incorporated into AB 2470, introduced by Assemblymember Tim Grayson (D-14).

 "Dead trees of course in a summer season is a recipe for wildfire," said Gonzalez-Fletcher.
 "That's one of the huge concerns, I think, especially in our eastern portions of the county."